Anil Kapoor: Singing

 Anil Kapoor has on rare occasions contributed to the soundtracks of his movies as a singer.
 One of his first playback songs was the title track of the 1986 Bollywood comedy Chameli Ki Shaadi.
 The song was comic in nature and depicted the love story of the titular Chameli and her lover Charandas, played by Kapoor.
 Chameli was portrayed by Amrita Singh.
 In the same decade, he was credited on the song "Tere Bina Main Nahin Mere Bina Tu Nahin" for the film Woh Saat Din.
 He is also credited on the song "I Love You" from Hamara Dil Aapke Paas Hai.
 In 2008, Kapoor provided a rhyme-like-dialogue to introduce his character in Yashraj's Tashan.
 His theme was titled "Bhaiyaji ka Tashan".
 His co-stars in the movie also had their introductions incorporated in the soundtrack, which was composed by Vishal–Shekhar.
 Akshay Kumar's theme was titled "Bachchan Pandey ka Tashan".
 Kareena Kapoor's was "Pooja ka Tashan".
 Saif Ali Khan was credited for "Jimmy ka Tashan".
 He had one full album, "Welcome" as a co-singer with Salma Agha in 1986.
 The album was scored by Bappi Lahiri.

 Personal life

 In 1984, Kapoor married Sunita Bhavnani, a costume designer with whom he has two daughters and a son.
-Their elder daughter Sonam Kapoor (born 1985) is an actress and their younger daughter Rhea Kapoor (born 1987) is a film producer and their son Harshvardhan Kapoor (born 1990) is also an actor.
-Anil Kapoor is referred as ‘AK’ by his children.
+Bhavnani is the cousin of Ranveer Singh's mother.
+Their elder daughter Sonam Kapoor (born 1985) is a former actress and their younger daughter Rhea Kapoor (born 1987) is a film producer while their son Harsh Varrdhan Kapoor (born 1990) is an actor.
+Kapoor is referred to as ‘AK’ by his children.

+For financially exploiting his name, appearance, and voice, as well as the slogan "jhakaas" (the Marathi word for wonderful), which became associated with him after he used it in one of his films, Kapoor sued a number of websites and platforms in 2023.